 As always, if dictation is enabled and supported on the standard system dictation can be used with the keyboard microphone button (iOS) or associated hot key (macOS) as you would in any app.
 Also, Drafts custom dictation interface can be opened via several methods:

 - Tap and hold new draft (“+”) button: This opens the new draft options selector.
 Select “Dictate” to start a new draft via dictation.

 - “Dictate” option in text selection menu: Place your cursor in the editor, and hold as if making a text selection.
 The “Dictate” option will open Drafts custom dictation interface and insert the results at the cursor location.

-- Use the Widget/3D Touch: The Drafts Today widget has a microphone button that launches the app directly to dictation of a new draft.
+- Use the Home Screen Widget: The Drafts Widget offers a command that launches the app directly to dictation of a new draft.